Euphorbia obesa subsp. symmetrica (A.C.White, R.A.Dyer & B.Sloane) G.D.Rowley

 How to Grow and Care

-Like most succulents, the Baseball Plant will rot in soggy soil, so keep it in a clay pot filled with a potting mix intended for cacti.
-Use a pot with at least one drainage hole.
-If you don’t have such a mix available, you can create your own by combining 1 part of regular potting soil with 1 part of coarse builders or horticultural sand and 1 part of horticultural pumice or poultry grit.
-From spring through autumn, water the plant thoroughly about once a week, until water runs from the pot’s drainage holes.
+From spring through fall, water the plant thoroughly about once a week, until water runs from the pot's drainage holes.
 At each watering, add a liquid 10-10-10 plant food at one-quarter strength, which should be about 2 drops of the plant food in 1 quart of water.
 Stop fertilizing the plant during its winter dormant period, and allow its soil to dry out before you water it again… – See more at: How to Grow and Care for a Baseball Plant (Euphorbia obesa)

 Native to South Africa (Cape Province).